-11 Rules for Selecting the Right Content Management System (CMS)
+7 Rules for Selecting the Right Content Management System

 Successful completion of this phase will mean that you have selected a product and/or implementation partner that is compatible with both your content and your way of doing business.
 The product satisfies both your objective and subjective criteria.

-Failure in this phase means that you will either be swayed by the most charismatic salesperson or that you will be stuck in a never-ending sales cycle that doesn't drive you towards an informed decision.
-Neither case is very appealing -- so try to avoid these scenarios.
+Failure in this phase means that you will either be swayed by the most charismatic salesperson or that you will be stuck in a never ending sales cycle that doesn't drive you towards an informed decision.
+Neither case is very appealing -- so try to avoid both.

 You will learn more from seeing a product in action than reading an analyst report or a request for proposal response from a vendor.
 But to be effective, a product demonstration needs considerable investment from both sides.

-You won't learn anything by occasionally peeking up from your email to glance at a canned demo about a fictional business that has nothing to do with your company.
+You won't learn anything by occasionally peaking up from your email to glance at a canned demo about a fictional business that has nothing to do with your company.
 If you run a demonstration properly you will be able to answer the following questions:

 - Does the vendor understand my business and the way I work?